 Would I Try This Again?

 Ultimately, this experiment was not a success, nor a failure, but something in between.
-It was very clear that the mayonnaise had the ability to smooth out my locks, make them extra shiny, and give 'em a luster that my regular 'ole drugstore product might not.
+It was very clear that the mayonnaise had the ability to smooth out my locks, make them extra shiny, and give 'em a luster that my regular 'ole convenience store product might not.
 That being said, I definitely think I applied too much, which in turn gave it a flat, wet look that just wasn't cute.

 While I didn't achieve Blake Lively's #hairgoals as I hoped I would, I can definitely see how a little mayo might really benefit frail, brittle, or dry strands.
 With a smaller portion — and perhaps focusing on the dry parts of my hair alone — I might just be raving about this condiment as a hair treatment.
 Only in that case would the hassle of applying mayo to hair be worth it.